Bateleur: Description

 The bateleur is of note for its unique morphology and plumage, with some anatomical similarities to both snake eagles and vultures.
 The species has a thick neck and a very large, rather conspicuously cowled head with a proportionately short bill, albeit one covered with a very large cere.
 The cowl is also present on snake eagles but in those it is less dramatically apparent.
 The other features in perched adult bateleurs are rather oddly stumpy, such as the short legs and exceptionally short tail, possibly the shortest proportionately of all raptors.
 Its posture while perched is extremely upright, making them look like quite a tall raptor on the ground despite its rather short legs.
 Even while perched, the body tends to be dominated by their exceptionally large wings, which possess some 25 secondary feathers, perhaps more than any other raptor.
 The adult bateleur usually has a chestnut coloration along the mantle, back, rump and tail, including the undertail coverts.
 The adult male bateleur is predominantly black with grey shoulders, which appear edged with white when freshly moulted.
 The adult female differs by having grey-brown, not black, on the greater coverts and black-tipped grey, not black, secondaries.
 Furthermore up to 7% of adults have a "cream morph" where they have chestnut tails but the other chestnut areas are almost fully replaced by cream to pale brown coloring.
 The cream morph may reportedly be slightly more prevalent in drier areas.
 The bare parts of adult bateleurs are exceptionally conspicuous, with the adult cere, bare facial skin and feet all being rather bright red, however in some they can also temporarily fade to pink, pale pink or yellowish at times, such as when they are perching in the shade or bathing.
 The bare parts flush the most red during times of excitement.
-The bill itself is black bill with a yellow centre and red base.
+The bill itself is black with a yellow centre and red base.
 The eyes are dark brown.